davidsneal/simplesharebuttons/readme.txt

 Visit <a href="http://make.simplesharebuttons.com" target="_blank" rel="nofollow">make.simplesharebuttons.com</a> to make your own custom-coloured share buttons!

+I have now uploaded the source to GitHub so please use this to suggest any fixes/improvements! https://github.com/davidsneal/simplesharebuttons

 The Simple Share Buttons Adder utilises features that, as a WordPress user, you will be familiar with.
 A self-explanatory administration screen will have you showing your Share Buttons on your posts and pages in no time!

 == Installation ==